)

 Hyundai Tucsons have lower monthly insurance costs than most vehicles, according to our data.
 The Tucson’s safety record and advanced safety features make insurance for this car cheaper than average.

-What’s the most expensive Hyundai to insure?
+What’s the cheapest Hyundai to insure?

 Methodology